surusara/java-spring-boot-cloud-template/docs/01-KAFKA-STREAMS-CONFIG.md

 ## 1.5 Internal Producer Overrides — Explained

 Kafka Streams has an **internal producer** for repartition/changelog/output work inside the topology.
-With `at_least_once`, it is a normal producer, not a transactional exactly-once boundary.
+Under `exactly_once_v2`, it runs as a transactional producer so the input-offset commit and downstream writes share one Kafka transaction.
 These overrides tune that internal producer:

 | Property | Value | Why |
 |----------|-------|-----|